naclomi/livecode-streamer/README.md

 This architecture was chosen to maintain the following design goals:

 * Minimal server requirements: The end result can be hosted as a static webpage without custom software or configuration on the remote end of the setup.
-This allows for usage of University-provided personal webspaces, or static page hosts like Github Pages
+This allows for usage of University-provided personal webspaces, static file hosts like AWS S3 Buckets and Azure Blob Storage, or static page hosts like Github Pages
 * Minimal editor integration: Any code editor should be usable with this system, without specialized modifications (a rule we unfortunately have to break for streaming terminal sessions)
 * Robustness and ease-of-use: Ideally, these tools should be able to run with minimal fuss or configuration regardless of operating system or webhost.
 This project started as a three-line shell script that only worked with Jupyter on Linux, but to make the tool more generally useful more complexity was required.